ajdesalvio/phenomic-distributional/README.md

 <div id="p7" />

 ### 7 - Yield prediction and feature importance quantification with maize distributional data
 The yield prediction/feature importance analysis was conducted using distributional data BLUEs from the 11 G2F 2020-2021 environments included in the study.
 The full path to the script can be found [here](R_files/Elastic_Net.R).
-As the script would take too long to produce an RPubs document, the procedure is described here instead.
 A data frame with ExGR BLUEs (ExGR was the most heritable VI in the G2F data set) and the grain yield BLUEs were imported into the R environment.
 Within each environment (the outer loop), different data filtering scenarios were enacted.
 For each filtering scenario, an elastic net regression was performed and metrics such as RMSE, MAE, mean bias, and the best alpha/lambda values were saved.
 Correlations between actual and predicted grain yield values were the metric by which model performances were compared.
 5-fold cross-validation with 25 repetitions was used for training and testing each model.

 <br />